-- If desired, you can use other power levels.
-Select desired power level before pressing Quick 30 (More). - After setting the time by Quick 30 (More) pad, you cannot use the Number Pads. - Quick 30 (More) pad can also be used to add more time during manual cooking. - 4.
-It cannot be used with Automatic function (such as frozen food, sensor cook (reheat), popcorn, coffee/milk and turbo defrost).
+- This function is only available for Microwave, Keep Warm and Timer.
+If desired, you can use other power levels.
+Select desired power level before pressing Quick 30. - 2.
+After setting the time by Quick 30 pad, you cannot use the Number Pads. - 3.
+Quick 30 pad can also be used to add more time during manual cooking.